TrueTheos/Tartarus/README.md

 After running zwc decode:
 Hey I contain top secret message!
 It's me - secret message
 ```
+(You might see some weird symbols in the terminal after pasting message containing zero width characters but don't worry - they are invisible in other apps)

 ## Contributing
 We would love to have you help me with the development of Tartarus.
 Each and every contribution is greatly valued!
 Contact me via Discord - Theos#2613